Kathmandu is the capital and a major city in Nepal (756).

 • Local Markets: Indra Chowk and Asan Market are ideal for traditional crafts and spices.

-The city’s combination of natural beauty, history, and spirituality makes it a global attraction.
+The city’s combination of natural beauty, history, and spirituality makes it a global Attraction.

 Living in the City

 Living in Kathmandu offers a mix of opportunities and challenges.
-While the city provides access to education, healthcare, and cultural experiences, residents face issues such as air pollution, traffic congestion, and limited infrastructure.
+While the city provides access to education, Healthcare, and cultural experiences, residents face issues such as air pollution, Traffic congestion, and limited infrastructure.
 However, the sense of community and rich cultural heritage make it a unique and fulfilling place to live.

 Challenges and Future Development